AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 Well, before we talk about a recursive CTE let's briefly discuss a recursion in general. **A recursion is defined in terms of itself or of its type (~Wikipedia).** In other words, I like to think of it as something that calls itself.

-In SQL (here MSSQL), **a recursion comes into play with a Common table expression (aka CTE), where we call the table we're currently evaluating.**
+In SQL (here MSSQL), **a recursion comes into play with a CTE, where we call the table we're currently evaluating.**

 As an example, we can use a recursion to generate a table of a range of dates with their corresponding day of the week.
 I ran this in the past a few times to filter out weekends for measuring a rough SLA estimate, or to fill in missing dates in a range of dates[^1].